samyhaff/samyhaff.github.io/content/blog/books.md

 categories = ["Hobbies"]
 +++

-Here is a list of books I have read and can recommend, I will update it regularly.
+Here is a list of books I have read and can recommend.

 <!-- more -->